TulaUnogi/oracle-cats/README.md

    - ### Page 3:

         1. The text content inside the main section encourages the User to pick one of 2 sets of cards.
-        2. Each set includes different groups of cards.
+        2. Each set includes different groups of cards from the deck, that have been shuffled.
         3. After choosing the card set the content of the main section changes to the page 4.

    - ### Page 4: